Matt Zbrog

 The program consists of four required courses: fundamentals of cybersecurity; information systems infrastructure security management; network, operating system, and database security; and a cybersecurity lab in defensive tools.
 Students will graduate with an understanding of the concepts needed for top cybersecurity certifications.

-CompTIA’s Security+ certification is one of the most widely recognized in the industry, validating the basic skills necessary to work in the cybersecurity field.
-It is the only entry-level cybersecurity certification that emphasizes hands-on skills, and it adapts itself to the latest trends and techniques in the industry.
+CompTIA’s Security+ certification is one of the most widely recognized in the industry.
+It validates the basic skills necessary to work in cybersecurity.
+It is the only entry-level cybersecurity certification that emphasizes hands-on skills and adapts to the latest trends and techniques in the industry.

 Candidates for the Security+ certification are recommended to have two years of IT experience and a Network+ certification from CompTIA, but neither is a strict requirement.
-The 90-minute qualifying exam includes multiple-choice questions, drag-and-drop activities, and performance-based items.
-Knowledge domains include threats, attacks, and vulnerabilities; identity and access management; technologies and tools; risk management; architecture and design; and cryptography and PKI.
-Exam fees total $381.
+The 90-minute qualifying exam includes multiple-choice questions and performance-based items.
+Knowledge domains include general security concepts; threats, vulnerabilities & mitigations; security architecture; security operations; and security program management & oversight.
+Exam fees total $404.

 CompTIA also offers more advanced certifications, such as: